Ypertex/blog/content/articles/deplatforming-trump/index.md

 **So while Twitter doesn't ban Trump, I ban Twitter.** A platform is only worth something with an audience, so I removed myself from that audience.

-More and more, I realize that I want to grant whatever little I have (time, money, attention, ...) only to people that have their *and* my longterm benefit in mind.
-Social media providers less and less appear to be of that kind of people.
+More and more, I realize that I want to grant whatever little I have (time, money, attention, ...) only to people who have their *and* my long-term benefit in mind.
+Social media providers increasingly appear not to be that kind of people.

 I invite you to do the same.